Inedo/inedo-docs/Content/proget/feeds/terraform.md

 ### Connector Download Limitations

-Because a Terraform Module Registry simply providers the Terraform CLI with a "pointer" to download content, ProGet needs to decode and follow those pointers to download and package the module's content.
+Because a Terraform Module Registry simply provides the Terraform CLI with a "pointer" to download content, ProGet needs to decode and follow those pointers to download and package the module's content.

 ProGet supports two types of download pointers: